Mediation and Alternative Dispute Resolution

 Mediation occurs when both parties turn to a neutral third party for assistance in resolving their dispute.
 This mediator will facilitate a discussion toward a resolution.
 The mediation is completely confidential and is not binding.
 If a resolution is reached, both parties sign an agreement and the matter is finalized.
 However, the parties are not required to resolve their matter, and either party can decide they would rather proceed with litigation if they find mediation isn’t working.
 Judges frequently order mediation at some point during a lawsuit to give the parties a chance to determine whether they can resolve the case without expending more time and expense in court.
 Myers & Myers is experienced in helping clients through the mediation process and, when appropriate, negotiating favorable resolutions rather than continuing with litigation.
 Our attorneys also are frequently chosen to act as mediators and assist both parties in reaching a fair resolution to their dispute.

 Arbitration is similar to a trial and typical litigation, but instead of a judge, the parties and their counsel choose a neutral arbitrator to decide the case and act as the judge.
 Arbitration can streamline that process by limiting discovery and providing a more personalized framework to the procedure, which typically means it is a faster and less expensive way to adjudicate a dispute.
-Contracts, particularly in the labor and construction industry, often require disputes to be arbitrated rather than going through standard litigation.
+Contracts, particularly in the labor force and construction industry, often require disputes to be arbitrated rather than going through standard litigation.
 In most instances, arbitration is binding on the parties and enforceable just like a standard judgment.
 This limits the opportunity for appeal and also provides finality to the outcome.
 Because of this, it is imperative that parties and their attorneys are experienced, engaged in the process, and prepared for a fast-moving case.
 Our team at Myers & Myers has decades of experience in arbitrations and is ready to assist you.

 Alternative Dispute Resolution